By Tim Hanna, Vice President Business Development, PRAB

 1. General and specific prohibited discharge standards for all industrial users

 2. Categorical pretreatment standards for specific industrial categories2

-3. Local limits, which are site-specific and ensure the POTW will not process waste that passes through to the water supply or
+3. Local limits, which are site-specific and ensure the POTW will not process waste that passes through to the water supply or interferes with operations.

 While not a direct component of discharge regulations, Occupational Safety and Health Administration (OSHA) standards also impact an operation’s approach to wastewater management.
 Hazardous toxic gases can be produced when certain inorganic pollutants in wastewater mix in the discharge collection system.
 OSHA sets exposure limits to toxic and air contaminants to protect worker health.3 POTWs will reduce this risk by controlling the maximum level of pollutants discharged through the local limits contained in their pretreatment standards.1